-In English language lessons, students consolidate their knowledge of writing styles, using a wide range of linguistic and organisational features to meet the needs of different audiences and purposes, and refining their use of vocabulary, punctuation and sentence structures.
+In English language lessons, students consolidate their knowledge of writing styles, using a wide range of linguistic and organisational features to meet the needs of different audiences and purposes, refining their use of vocabulary, punctuation and sentence structures.
 They are encouraged to express their own point of view in a range of written and spoken activities.
 In English literature lessons, students begin their study of ‘An Inspector Calls’ and ‘A Christmas Carol’ and they further explore Shakespeare and poetry in terms of set and unseen texts.

 A Level English Language and Literature enables students to develop effective communication and analytical skills to complement their studies in other subjects and prepare them for the world of employment.
 English students regularly progress onto careers in journalism, research, teaching, law, archiving, public relations, advertising, the arts and management.

 Students learn about the ways in which views and perspectives are shaped in a variety of narratives.
 They explore representation in literary fiction and in an anthology of texts linked by the theme of Paris.
 Students also produce re-creative work that seeks to find an absent or underplayed perspective in the original text and write a critical reflection on the processes and outcomes involved.
 Furthermore, students explore the role of the individual in society, and of conflict in drama, via analytical and creative study of texts including ‘The Handmaid’s Tale’, ‘The Great Gatsby’ and ‘Othello’.